 Lenovo, a global technology leader, knows the importance of diversity in creating more innovative products, driving more efficient operations and better serving its customers.
 The HR Leadership team wanted to increase the number of women in senior leadership positions to keep the talent pipeline strong and reduce turnover.

 Lenovo partnered with Linkage to design a nine-month leadership development solution targeted to “Band 10” women (the level just below executive).
-Since launching in 2014, this global initiative has surpassed expectations—management promoted 57 percent of the participants from the first cohort to the executive level, and the CEO, Yang Yuanqing, has doubled his number of female direct reports.
-Also, women now represent 20.5 percent of all individuals promoted to the executive ranks.
+Since launching in 2014, this global initiative has surpassed expectations—management promoted 57% of the participants from the first cohort to the executive level, and the CEO, Yang Yuanqing, has doubled his number of female direct reports.
+Also, women now represent 20.5% of all individuals promoted to the executive ranks.

 Immersive learning, global impact

 From its inception, the program has focused on advancing high-potential women who were considered promotable to the executive ranks within two to three years.
 In order to achieve this, the Linkage team designed and delivered a comprehensive journey focused on the six competencies critical to leadership advancement and the seven hurdles that women leaders face in the workforce.

 Since being nominated to this program and getting promoted, I have made an intentional effort to give back.
 I try to help people in the organization, whether they are part of the program or not.
 Lenovo invested in me, for which I am grateful, and I owe it back to the company.